ndvanforeest/multi_language_stories/README.md

 1. start with some .txt (plain ascii) file.

-2. format_english_text.py: formates a raw txt file and splits it into lines each of which starts with '<en>'.
+2. format_english_text.py: formates a raw txt file and splits it into lines each of which starts with '&lt;en&gt;'.

 2. translate_to_target_language.py: have google translate the formated file to a draft translation.